Acts 12: Verse 23

-Summary and transition (12:24–25)
+Summary and transition (verses 24–25)

 This part contrasts the death of the persecutor with the successful growth of God's word (verse 24) with the expansion of the church (cf. 9:31) by God's power.
 Verse 25 provides a narrative link of the completed relief mission by the major characters from this point on as they return to Antioch.